Hub

 What is conveyancing?

-If you find yourself asking the question, “what is conveyancing”, then you’re in the right place.
+If you find yourself asking the question, “What is conveyancing?”, then you’re in the right place.
 Many components go into buying a property, from making an offer to the legal work required for the house purchase to go through.
 Part of that legal work is the conveyancing process, which is undertaken by a conveyancer or solicitor.
-Now, if you’re wondering what the difference is between the two, the answer is, not much.
-And you can find out more about that here.
+Now, if you’re wondering what the difference is between a conveyancer and solicitor, the answer is, not much.
+There are lots of checks and balances that need to be done when you buy a property.
+Then you need to exchange the contracts for completion.
+All of those elements feature in the conveyancing process.

 Conveyancing process